f90/f90.github.io/_posts/2018-10-18-ISMIR-Summary.md

 ---
-title: ISMIR - Paper overviews
+title: ISMIR 2018 - Paper Overviews
 ---

  This year's ISMIR was great as ever, this time featuring